 Financial Aid Appeals

-Sometimes after you receive your financial aid package, you and/or your family may experience an unexpected change to your financial situation.
-In these circumstances, you may appeal for a re-evaluation of your financial aid award package.
-All special circumstances requests must be approved by the Financial Aid Appeals Committee, and appeals are processed only when an initial award letter is issued and all additional documents are received.
+Sometimes after you receive your financial aid offer, you and/or your family may experience an unexpected change to your financial situation.
+In these circumstances, you may appeal for a re-evaluation of your financial aid.
+All special circumstances requests must be approved by the Financial Aid Appeals Committee, and appeals are processed only when an initial aid offer is issued and all additional documents are received.

 If you choose to apply for an appeal, be sure to have any necessary available documentation of your change in circumstance.
 Please send an email firstname.lastname@example.org with any questions.

 Examples that constitute a Special Circumstance: